dwu1547/CS-3083/README.txt

 make your database name into cs3083_proj, username is root and password is "" password uses bcrypt hashing, minimum length is VARCHAR(60) thus altering table datatype is needed.

+SQLqry.txt - for details of sql queries filedescriptions.txt - for details of all php files and who did what

 --------------------------------------------------------------------------------------------------------------------

 SQLs